Norwegian Wood

 Supporting her weight with my left arm, I used my right hand to

 caress her soft, straight hair.
 And I waited.
-In that position, I waited
+In that position, I

 for Naoko to stop crying.
 And I went on waiting.
 But Naoko's crying